siddik-tk/siddik-security/soc-detection-rules/README.md

 MITRE ATT&CK Coverage:
 The detection rules align with common adversary tactics including brute force, persistence, command-and-control, privilege escalation, and network anomalies.

-# all my learning rules for later usage and revision is here.
-Anyone can use this rules for their work.
+## all my learning rules for later usage and revision is here.
+Anyone can use this rules for your work.